-When I was much younger, I loved the story of the Lone Ranger.
-What is there not to love?
-The Lone Ranger was a resourceful, smart, and courageous person, but in every episode he needed the help of townspeople, a posse, and certainly Tonto.
-While the Lone Ranger had to strategically and carefully enlist the help of others, God has provided for every possible need we could have on this earth through His Word and His people, the church.
-If you are going to take on the bad guys, you will need other believer’s help and they will need your help.
+Years ago, the Lone Ranger was a fixture on TV.
+The Lone Ranger was a resourceful, smart, and courageous person, but in every episode he needed the help of townspeople, a posse, and certainly Tonto to take on the bad guys.
+God has provided for every possible need we could have on this earth through His Word and His people, and the church.
+If we are going to take on the bad guys, we will need other believer’s help and they will need our help.
 That is because God built us, not only to need Him, but to need each other.

 - Do you ever wonder if you really need to go to church or spend time with other believers?
 What are the consequences for you trying to live for God on your own?
 What are the consequences for the body when you make that choice?

-- How often do you consciously think about how well you understand the fact that, you are part of the body of Christ?
-What about your role in the body?
+- You are part of the body of Christ.
+What is your role in the body?